litstack/litstack/docs/docs/basics/vue.md

 ],
 ```

-All javascript files are found in `fjord/resources/js`.
+All javascript files can be found in `fjord/resources/js`.

 ::: tip
-Components that are created in the `components` folder are automaticly registered
+Components that are created in the `components` folder are automatically registered.
 :::

 Run `npm run watch` and you are good to go.